Coleridge-Initiative/RCGraph/README.md

 python run_step2.py
 ```

-Results are organized in partitions in the `step2` subdirectory, using
+Results are organized in partitions within the `bucket_stage`
-the same partition names from the previous workflow step, to make
+subdirectory, using the same partition names from the previous
-errors easier to trace and troubleshoot.
+workflow step, to make errors easier to trace and troubleshoot.

 See the `misses_step2.txt` file which reports the title of each
 publication that failed every API lookup.